Dr. Michael Lange, Optometric Physician and Certified Nutrition Specialist discusses proper diet for macular degeneration.

 Success with macular degeneration through dietary changes

-Take control of your future macular health by following the healthy advice that Dr. Michael Lange, optometrist and certified nutrition specialist, has provided in this article.
+Take control of your future macular health by following the healthy advice provided in this article.
 If you eat the right foods for macular degeneration you may change the direction your retinal health is going.
 Dr. Lange also recommends discussing this with your optometrist or ophthalmologist.

 Certified Nutrition Specialist

 Syndicated Daily Talk Show Host (Ask the Doctor)

 CEO of Lange Eye Care and Associates and The Lange Eye Institute

 CEO of Fortifeye Vitamins

 CEO of Lange Nutrition Centers, CEO of Blue Light Defense